dawidkotarba/interview_questions/java.md

 - How can you prevent class from being subclassed?
 - Transient keyword, what is it used for
 - Sax vs DOM XMl parsing
-- Some basics about jaxb
+- Some basics about jaxbpecs
 - How to make an object immutable?
 - What is defensive copying
-- Soft, weak, phantom references.
+- Hard, soft, weak, phantom references.
+What are differences?
 How to make a cache from weak references?
+What can be used instead of finalize method?
 - How to make a memory leak in Java?
 - What is new in JDK7/8?
 - Checked vs unchecked exceptions.
 Can we catch Error?
 How to make a good API?